SNodeC/snode.c/README.md

 ## Constructors of `SocketServer` and `SocketClient` Classes

 Beside the already discussed constructors of the `SocketServer` and `SocketClient` classes, each of them provides two additional constructors which expect three callback `std::function`s as arguments.
-This callback functions are called by SNode.C during connection establishmentand connection shutdown between server and clients.
+This callback functions are called by SNode.C during connection establishment and connection shutdown between server and clients.

 Thus the full list of constructors of the `SocketServer` and `SocketClient` classes is: